Good Content VS Bad Content

 In business, there are many different types of content that determine the quality of your brand and your brand’s output.
 There’s general branding and marketing content, there’s social media content and there’s content in the context of ‘content marketing’.

 Note that it’s important not to confuse marketing content with content marketing!
-Marketing content and content marketing are two different things; marketing content being content whose purpose is to market a brand/have some type of marketing impact and content marketing being a way of marketing a brand through the output of content.
+Marketing content and content marketing are two different things; marketing content being content that has a purpose of marketing a brand/have some type of marketing impact.
+Whereas content marketing is a way of marketing a brand through the output of content.

-Content marketing is all about putting content out into the world and hoping that it will in turn market your brand and form connections with audiences.
-The idea is that people will consume the content you’re outputting, and like it, before turning to the brand you’re trying to promote through it and hopefully consuming some of the products and/or services that you have on offer.
+Content marketing is all about putting content out into the world and hoping that it will market your brand.
+Along with forming connections with audiences.
+The idea is that people will consume the content you’re outputting, and like it.
+Then turn to the brand you’re promoting and hopefully consuming some of the products and/or services that you offer.

 Content marketing can be done in the form of;

 - Engaging with your audience in the form of Q&A’s and polls